wjang96/wjang96.github.io/_posts/2023-08-18-Performing an HTTP Request in Python Part 1.markdown

 Transaction data is published by URA.
 Update Frequency: End of day of every 15th of the month.
 If it is a public holiday, the data will be updated on the following working day.
 Retrieval is based on quarterly period.
 Reference period for data retrieval is required

 Creating your **REST API GET Request** can be hassle-free and easy with Python!
-The entire process can be completed by following a 9-step guide.
+The entire process can be completed by following a 6-step guide.
 I constructed a GET request from URA's web API to fetch rental contract data in `.json` format and converted the dataset in `.csv` format for the ease of data load into the database.
 You can find the .py file stored in my [github repository][gitrepo] as well.

-**Below is a 9-step guide (80-line code) on how I constructed the GET request in python to fetch data from URA's web API.**
+**Below is a 6-step guide on how I constructed the GET request in python to fetch data from URA's web API.**

 {: class="table-of-content"}
 * TOC